teiniker/teiniker-lectures-java/java-basics/collections/README.md

 Each of the general-purpose implementations provides all optional operations contained in its interface.

+## Object Methods

+To ensure that objects of a class can be stored in different types of collections such as `HashSet`, `TreeSet`, or used as keys in `HashMap`, `TreeMap`, we might need to implement certain methods depending on the type of collection:

+* **Any Collection (ArrayList, LinkedList, HashSet, etc.)**:
+    To ensure correct behavior (like avoiding duplicate values in sets or keys in maps), we might need to override:
+    * **equals(Object obj)**: To determine whether two objects are "equal" in the context of collections such as `HashSet` or as keys in a `HashMap`.
+    * **hashCode()**: This method must be overridden whenever `equals()` is, to maintain the general contract between equals and hashCode — equal objects must have equal hash codes.
+This is crucial for collections like `HashSet` and key sets in `HashMap`, which rely on hash codes for storing elements efficiently.

+* **Sorted Collection (TreeSet, TreeMap keys)**:
+    If we use collections that sort their elements (like `TreeSet` or as keys in a `TreeMap`), we need to ensure the objects can be compared.
+This can be done in two ways:
+    * **Implementing the Comparable interface**: Override the `compareTo(T o)` method in your class, which defines the natural ordering of instances.
+    * **Providing a Comparator**: Alternatively, we can pass a `Comparator` object to the collection’s constructor, which then uses it to compare elements.

 ## References
 * [YouTube: Array vs. ArrayList in Java Tutorial - What's The Difference?](https://youtu.be/NbYgm0r7u6o?si=LuRvjvyi47hoMrlO)
 * [YouTube: LinkedList vs ArrayList in Java Tutorial - Which Should You Use?](https://youtu.be/5dscMs2hnDI?si=dZKW1cHdldaUP9uz)